quicwg/base-drafts/draft-ietf-quic-transport.md

 If the connection has been successfully established, endpoints MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
 Prior to connection establishment a peer might not have 1-RTT keys, so endpoints SHOULD send CONNECTION_CLOSE frames in a Handshake packet.
-If the endpoint does not have Handshake keys, it MAY send CONNECTION_CLOSE frames in an Initial packet.
+If the endpoint does not have Handshake keys, it SHOULD send CONNECTION_CLOSE frames in an Initial packet.

-The server can have Handshake keys but not know that the client has Handshake keys.
-In order to guarantee a CONNECTION_CLOSE is processed, it has to send a CONNECTION_CLOSE in both Handshake and Initial, because the client discards Initial keys as soon as it has Handshake keys.
-If multiple packets are sent, they can be coalesced (see {{packet-coalesce}}) to facilitate retransmission.
+The server may not know whether the client has Handshake keys.
+In order to guarantee a CONNECTION_CLOSE is processed, it SHOULD send a CONNECTION_CLOSE in both Handshake and Initial, because the client discards Initial keys as soon as it has Handshake keys.
+If multiple packets are sent, they can be coalesced (see {{packet-coalesce}}).

 ## Stateless Reset {#stateless-reset}